probabilistic-numerics/probnum/CONTRIBUTING.md

 ## Credit

-If you feel like you have contributed significantly to Probnum make sure to add your name to the [authors](https://github.com/probabilistic-numerics/probnum/blob/master/AUTHORS.md) file alongside your contributions and to the [license](https://github.com/probabilistic-numerics/probnum/blob/master/LICENSE.txt).
+If you feel like you have contributed significantly to ProbNum make sure to add your name to the [authors](https://github.com/probabilistic-numerics/probnum/blob/master/AUTHORS.md) file alongside your contributions and to the [license](https://github.com/probabilistic-numerics/probnum/blob/master/LICENSE.txt).